Garmin Forerunner 35 – Product Review

 Ease of Use

-The Garmin Forerunner 35 watch is powered by a lithium ion battery, and batteries are included with the purchase of the watch.
-The batteries have a long life.
-Turning off the watch when it's not being used or turning off the back light will help preserve battery life.
-Garmin's watches generally have long battery lives, and the Forerunner 35 battery lasts for nine days when the GPS is turned off or 13 hours if the GPS is on for tracked running.
+Garmin's watches generally have long battery lives, and the Garmin Forerunner 35 battery lasts for nine days when the GPS is turned off or 13 hours if the GPS is on for tracked running.

-that include fitness sensors, adapters, cables, apps, covers, and cases.
-These help improve accuracy, allow the watch to connect to devices, protect the watch from accidental dropping or scratching damage.
 The apps allow the user to upload data, compete with friends, and track activities and milestones.
-The watch is also compatible with a heart rate strap in case someone needs the extra accuracy in their heart rate monitoring data.
+The watch is also compatible with a heart rate strap in case someone needs extra accuracy in their heart rate monitoring data.
 Cyclers can use a cadence sensor and a footpad with this watch.